qcode-software/qcode-tcl/doc/connection-handlers.md

 The return types to the client will depend upon the method of the request:

-* POST - the global response will be returned to the client as XML, JSON, or HTML depending upon the media types accepted by the client otherwise a code `406 Not Acceptable` with text description will be returned.
+* POST - the [connection response] will be returned to the client as XML, JSON, or HTML depending upon the media types accepted by the client otherwise a code `406 Not Acceptable` with text description will be returned.
 * GET  - HTML resulting from the call to the request handler will be returned to the client.

 If there is no request handler registered for the requested path then `handler_restful` will not return to the client and the connection will remain open.